Are you ready for a taste of Arizona paradise? If so, let me introduce to you to Cibecue Falls.

 Cibecue Falls is located roughly 135 miles North East from Phoenix.
 You’ll take highway 60 which leads you through a small mining city named Globe.
 The turn off to the trailhead is between Globe and Show Low.
 You’ll turn left (if coming from Phoenix) onto Primitive Road.

-Here you’ll most likely pass an officer sitting in his truck waiting to check for your permits.
+Here you’ll most likely pass a marked trooper sitting in his truck waiting to check for your permits.
 If you don’t have permits he will send you away.

 If you do have your permits he will let you continue 4 miles down the dirt road to Cibecue Falls Trailhead.